facebookresearch/ParlAI/projects/seeker/README.md

 ### Resource Requirements

-- We trained the SeeKeR dialogue models with 64 16GB GPUs, however they can reasonably be trained with as few as 8 gpus.
+- We trained the SeeKeR dialogue models with 64 x 32GB GPUs, however they can reasonably be trained with as few as 8 gpus.
-- We trained the SeeKeR LM models with 32 16GB GPUs, however they can reasonably be trained with as few as 8 gpus.
+- We trained the SeeKeR LM models with 32 x 32GB GPUs, however they can reasonably be trained with as few as 8 gpus.
 - All models were trained with **distributed training**; the examples provided above use **multiprocessing training**; the former can be used when in a SLURM cluster environment.